TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2019/Index.rst

 Additionally, some more improvements were made:

 * Language improvements for better readability
-* The section :ref:`Next steps: For Developers <t3start:next-steps-developers>` was added.
-* More updated information was added to all the :ref:`Next steps <t3start:next-steps>` pages.
+* Updated information in :ref:`Next steps <t3start:next-steps>`
-* YouTube videos were embedded in the :ref:`t3start:next-steps` section.
+  and added YouTube videos
-* Sections headlines were added, some bold formatting and lists were added to improve readabiilty
+* Formatting for better readability: Sections headlines, bold formatting, lists
-* All images got a drop-shadow
+* Drop-shadow for images

 Thanks goes to Sybille Peters and Tom Warwick.